hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1236

-A declaration of disassociation by Allah and His Messenger to those polytheists with whom you have made a treaty.
+[This is] a declaration of disassociation by Allah and His Messenger to those polytheists with whom you have made a treaty.

 # 1237